 College Professors Win KU Teaching Awards

+Two College of Liberal Arts & Sciences professors were honored with teaching awards during the 2015 KU Teaching Summit in August.
 Associate Professor of Theatre Nicole Hodges Persley received the Byron T. Shutz Award for Excellence in Teaching, and Associate Professor of Communication Studies Jeffrey A. Hall received the Ned N. Fleming Trust Teaching Award.
+We caught up with both winners to find out a little more about their teaching style and favorite KU memories.

 Nicole Hodges Persley, associate professor of theatre

-Undergraduate major: French –I was the non-major hanging in the Theatre department.
+Undergraduate major: French --I was the non-major hanging in the Theatre department.

 What’s your favorite course to teach?
 It's a tie between Hip Hop and Acting